The Future of Bitcoin

 What makes Bitcoin different from traditional currencies?

-Over the course of history, money has taken many forms from shells to precious metals.
-In today’s society money is in the form of bank notes, coins and digital money.
+Over the course of history, money has taken many forms, from shells to precious metals.
+In today’s society, money is in the form of banknotes, coins and digital money.
 Bitcoin is a new kind of digital currency that is a decentralised system, meaning that it is not regulated by any government or bank.

 The whole idea behind Bitcoin was to create a currency that was separate from banks so that people were more in control of their own assets.
 Every time we pay for something on our bank card, it goes through our chosen bank, but that doesn’t happen with Bitcoin.
 Instead, Bitcoin can be received or sent to the person directly called a peer-to-peer digital network.
 No one controls Bitcoin and this lack of centralisation could lead to increased global equality over time.

 Perhaps what sets Bitcoin completely apart from traditional currencies is that it’s a completely transparent trading system.
-This is because every transaction is stored on the blockchain which acts as a public ledger on the Bitcoin network.
+This is because every transaction is stored on the blockchain, which acts as a public ledger on the Bitcoin network.
 If you are part of the Bitcoin network, you can easily find any transaction made since the day that Bitcoin launched.
 You can see what is happening in real time, which helps to identify if something didn’t happen that was supposed to.
 We don’t have that transparency with central banks.

 What is the advantage of having a peer-to-peer payment network?

-A peer-to-peer (P2P) digital network means each user is an equivalent owner and contributor of the network.
+A peer-to-peer (P2P) digital network means each user is an equivalent owner and contributor to the network.
 A user within the network can move Bitcoin from their account to another account without having to go through a financial institution.
 Transactions are cleared by Bitcoin miners, who secure the network and process every Bitcoin transaction.
 Each transaction is then recorded on a ‘blockchain’ that anyone can view.
 People’s names are not listed but their public Bitcoin address is.

 What does history tell us about the future of Bitcoin?

 We’re seeing paper money disappear.
 People aren’t carrying cash on them anymore.
 In our global age, there’s a need for a global currency like Bitcoin and it has the ability to democratise and level the playing field.
 Anyone with a mobile will be able to access financial services.
-Currently governments and banks run financial systems making it very inefficient and money isn’t able to move freely.
+Currently, governments and banks run financial systems making it very inefficient and money isn’t able to move freely.

 If we look at countries like Venezuela, people have lost their entire life savings because the currency there is now completely worthless.
 The luxury of having money in our bank accounts that won’t be taken away from us is something that a lot of people in the world don’t have.
 There are over 1.8 billion people in the world who have a smartphone but don’t have access to financial services.
 Bitcoin allows anyone with a phone to participate in the global economy and that could really change things in the future.\